Economic, Housing and Mortgage Market Outlook – April 2024 | Spotlight: Spring Homebuying Season Preview

 The 2023 spring homebuying season was indeed sluggish, as a large number of homebuyers sifted through tight housing markets within the high-rate, low-inventory environment.
 According to data from the National Association of Realtors (NAR) and the U.S. Census Bureau, 2023 had the lowest total home sales for the spring season (March through June) since 2011 (Exhibit 2).
 What about the 2024 spring homebuying season?
 Looking at our unique, real-time Loan Product Advisor® (LPA) data, we can get an early pulse of where the housing market is headed.

 Overall, housing demand is making a healthy recovery compared to last year.
 As shown in Exhibit 3 (following page), year-to-date (through March 31st), purchase applications for 30-year fixed-rate purchase mortgages are up 8% from the same period last year, even as the median mortgage rate and median sales price have increased.
-First-ime homebuyers continue to carry demand so far this year as they make up almost 6 out of 10 purchase applications.
+First-time homebuyers continue to carry demand so far this year as they make up almost 6 out of 10 purchase applications.
 Nonetheless, the median payment (principal and interest) is up 7% from the same period last year, and that continues to be a significant headwind as affordability remains near historic lows.

 What is driving increased demand this year?
 If we break out purchase applications by sales price groups, we see that purchase applications for higher-priced homes have rebounded more in the first three months of 2024 than lower-priced homes from the same period last year (Exhibit 4).